 - Referrals: These users were sent to your website when they clicked a link from another website.

-- Social: These users came to your website after finding your social media profile and/or posts.
+- Social: These users came to your website after finding your social media profile or content posts.

 3. New Visitors vs. Returning Visitors

 The value of this dual metric is that it helps you determine how relevant your website content is over time.
 Multiple visits can indicate you are providing information that people find so valuable, that they keep coming back.

 If you’re looking to drive more organic traffic to your website, New Visitors may be of importance to you.

-If you would like to measure how many people come back to browse and consume info, the Returning Visitors metric is important to note.
+If you would like to measure how many people come back to browse and consume info, the Returning Visitors website traffic metric is important to note.

 Tips for increasing new and returning visitors:

-- Create and publish valuable content that can be found organically via search engines
+- Create and publish valuable blog content that can be found organically via search engines

-- Use Twitter to promote blog posts and add relevant hashtags
+- Use Twitter to promote blog posts, and add 1-2 relevant hashtags

 - Send an email blast to your subscribers after a new piece of content is published